itsmelepassos/palindrome/README.md

 <?php

 /**
  * Calls the composer autoload.
-Then, calls the respective class for the timezone.
+Then, calls the respective class for the palindrome.
  * Chama o autoload do composer.
-Então, chame a classe respectiva para o fuso-horário.
+Então, chame a classe respectiva para o palindrome.
  */
 require __DIR__ . "/../vendor/autoload.php";